 “Hadi informed political alliances … that he will withdraw his resignation in the right time, and that could be very soon,” Al Huthafi said.

-Also opposed to the Houthis are the Sunni terror group al Qaeda in the Arabian Peninsula (AQAP), which exerts influence over many rural areas stretching from the country's southwest to the northeast.
+Also opposed to the Houthis is the Sunni terror group al Qaeda in the Arabian Peninsula, which exerts influence over many rural areas across the country.
 AQAP vowed to attack Houthi loyalists nationwide last year.

 Yemen’s political turmoil could have an impact on the United States’ fight against AQAP.
 The United States has long had a relationship with Yemen’s leaders, working with them to target AQAP militants.

 It’s not clear what the Houthis’ takeover of Sanaa means for U.S. anti-terrorism efforts, but the drone program there still appears to be active.
 A U.S. drone strike killed senior AQAP cleric Harith bin Ghazi al-Nadhari and three other people in Shabwa province on January 31.

 CNN’s Hakim Almasmari reported from Yemen and Jason Hanna reported and wrote in Atlanta.
 Ed Payne, Ben Brumfield and Greg Botelho contributed to this report.